brettzky10/product-potion/README.md

 </div>
 This was built with the intention to be a webhook connection point to promoting products, and leading customers back to tailored sales funnels.

-The product input, discounts, and sales funnel is coming along.
-More work needs to be done to accomplish the intention of this project.
+The product input, discounts, and sales funnel is coming along, but more work is needed to accomplish the intention of this project.

 <br>